kodus/mail/README.md

 The `SMTPMailService` implementation connects directly to an SMTP server via sockets.

-To bootstrap an SMTP mail service, you need to select a `Connector`, optionally an `Authenticator` implementation - for example:
+To bootstrap an SMTP mail service, you need to select your `Connector` and `Authenticator` implementations - for example:

 ```php
 $service = new SMTPMailService(